help_outline Skip to main content

 How do I get to be a member?

-In March/April of the year, we send out renewal notices to all the members and by May/June we
+In March of the year, we send out renewal notices to all the members and by May we

 typically know who is dropping their membership.
 At that point, we send out ‘invitations

 to join’ to the people on the top of the waiting list.
 Once we have all the people we need to replace our membership, we sometimes open the waiting list to refill it in June.
 Website will let you know if the waiting list will be open or not for the year.
+There will be a register button on our homepage for you to click on to register for the waiting list.
 Some years the waiting list opens up and some years it does not.

 If open for the year: To get on the waiting list, you must check and register through the website in June.
 The website will tell you when the waiting list is open.
+You just have to keep checking the website daily or as ofton as you like.
 We don't accept an email asking to be a member.
 The waiting list will open and close without notice on the website.
 Usually within a day or two.
+It is first come, first serve.

-To become a member, you must hold a permit to carry a concealed weapon and/or have a permit to purchase a handgun.
+To become a member, you must have in possession at registration a permit to carry a concealed weapon and/or have a permit to purchase a handgun.
 No exceptions.

 How long does it take on the waiting list?

 Most people are on the waiting list a few years before being offered a membership.
 On average we bring in 25 new members a year.
-It is first come first serve.
+In some years, we have to offer memberships right away as you sign up and there is no waiting.
+It is first come, first serve.

 Are there any shortcuts?